pandaproject/panda/docs/amazon.rst

 Method #2 - Use a script over SSH
 ---------------------------------

-This method is slightly more complex, but also provides greater feedback for users who want to understand more about how PANDA works.
+This method is slightly more complex and assumes you have some experience operating servers.
+It also provides greater feedback for users who want to understand more about how PANDA works.

 Visit the `Instances section <https://console.aws.amazon.com/ec2/home?#s=Instances>`_ and click "Launch Instance".
 Select "Launch Class Wizard" and click "Continue".
 Click the "Community AMIs" tab and search for ``ami-1af12273``.
 This is the official Ubuntu 11.10 AMI.
 It may take a moment to return a result.
 When it does, click "Select".